 Setting up fundraising across a full school district can be a logistics nightmare.
 Everything from the planning to the execution takes time and resources away from your fellow administrators, teachers, and most importantly, parents!
 Here are 3 simple fundraising concepts for school administrators to consider when developing fundraising events:

-- Roundups: Welcome to the internet-age!
-Roundups are a fairly new way of donating; a service that rounds daily purchases to the next whole dollar and then deposits proceeds to users’ charities of choice.
-While parents need to be motivated to sign up and download roundup apps, roundup services can be a stable and constantly growing fund that can cover almost any classroom expense imaginable, all year long.
-Crowdfunding roundups such as Sixpence estimate a single user to donate around $20-$30 per month, every month.
+While parents need to be motivated to sign up and download roundup apps, roundup services can serve as a stable and constantly growing fund that can cover almost any classroom expense imaginable, all year long.
+Crowdfunding roundups such as Sixpence estimate a single user to donate around $20-$30 per month, every month, all from a one-time setup.
 Click here to see how much your school could be generating from roundups!